justintv/Twitch-API/chat/capabilities.md

 Using IRCv3 capability registration, it is possible to register for Twitch-specific capabilities.
 The capabilities are defined below:

+## Membership

+    < CAP REQ :twitch.tv/membership
+    > :tmi.twitch.tv CAP * ACK :twitch.tv/membership

+Adds JOIN and PART functionality.
+When we remove support for the TWITCHCLIENT command, we will by default *not* send this data to clients without this capability.

 ## Commands

     < CAP REQ :twitch.tv/commands